akosiaris/greek-oil-refinery-prices/README.md

 # greek-oil-refinery-prices

-A repo using the Flat Data approach, scraping Greek oil refinery prices from http://oil.mindev.gov.gr (note the lack of HTTPS) and assembling them in a number of more usable forms.
+A repo using the Flat Data approach, scraping Greek oil refinery prices from https://oil.mindev.gov.gr (HTTPS support was added in 2025 - before that we had HTTP) and assembling them in a number of more usable forms.

 # Semi-stable